 Category of foreigners years of residence required:

-f) Aliens who have rendered distinguished services to Italy, or if there is a great interest of the State.
-No period of time.
+f) Aliens who have rendered distinguished services to Italy, or if there is a great interest of the State. o period of time;

-- h) Aliens who served in the employ of the state abroad 5 years of service
+h) Aliens who served in the employ of the state abroad 5 years of service residence is not required;

 i) Foreign affiliate of a citizen before L.184/1983 7 years after the affiliation